 Overfill the pan, and you'll lower the temperature of the oil (which causes the food to absorb too much oil), plus leave no room for easy turning.
 If you really want to expedite things, your best bet is to use two skillets.

 Keep 'Em Crisp

-Many folks swear latkes taste best straight out of the skillet, but if you want to serve them at a meal, it's not exactly practical to let everyone gobble them up as you make them.
+Many folks swear latkes taste best straight out of the skillet, but if you want to serve them at a meal, you need to find a way to keep them hot and crispy while you finish cooking.

 09 of 10

 As with all cooking, there's an art to successful latke frying that comes with practice.
 Rely on your senses: if you see the latkes browning too quickly, lower the heat a bit.
 If there are burnt bits in the oil, take a moment to carefully wipe out the pan and add fresh oil before continuing with the next batch.
 If you don't hear the oil sizzle when you add the pancake, the oil isn't hot enough.
 If you smell something burning, it means the oil is too hot.
 With little adjustments and a taste test or two, you'll find your rhythm and turn out perfect latkes.